 The co-marketing partnership document can be legal or non-legal; it's up to both companies to decide.
 If it's your first partnership, a legal document may be the better option.

-In your agreement, include everything you've talked about: the timeline, common goals, blog post topics if it's a content marketing collaboration, and so on.
+In your agreement, include everything you've talked about: the timeline, common goals, products you will sell online, blog post topics if it's a content marketing collaboration, and so on.
 Both partners must have an equal say in decision-making.
 That ensures fairness and equity, and it adds value to the relationship as well.

 * * *